 The Color Grid is designed to allow you to quickly see what connections are in a network.
-Whereas the Editor either uses numbers in it's binary view or check boxes in it's binary view the striking red blocks make it easy to discern who has a connection to whom.
+Whereas the Editor either uses numbers in it's numeric view or check boxes in it's binary view the colored blocks used in the COlor Grid make it easier to discern who has a connection to whom.